 Juan Carlos is a recognized thought leader in the field of monitoring, evaluation and learning (MEL) and is Alegre Associate's lead consultant.
 He has worked in dozens of global, regional, and bilateral programs implemented in Africa, Central Asia, and Latin America and the Caribbean.
 His work has focused in designing and implementing comprehensive M&E systems with pragmatic results-based approaches that have increased use of data for decision-making, performance improvement, and achievement of outcomes through sustainable and measurable solutions.

 He has led external program evaluations and third-party monitoring studies for USAID and other donors as well as setting up comprehensive internal evaluation systems within large and medium-size organizations.

 Juan Carlos has held leadership positions in various organizations, including Project HOPE, Save the Children, Management Sciences for Health (MSH), and International Business & Technical Consultants (IBTCI).
-Juan Carlos previously served as chair of the CORE Group monitoring and evaluation working group, and currently teaches doctoral-level courses in monitoring and evaluation for international development at Tufts University.
+Juan Carlos previously served as chair of the CORE Group monitoring and evaluation working group, and currently teaches doctoral-level courses in monitoring and evaluation for public health at Tufts University.

-Juan Carlos provides expertise to companies on business development and strategy as well as implementation of results-management initiatives and MEL system).
-Juan Carlos also guides the work of Alegre Associate's network of talented and dedicated M&E professionals.
+Juan Carlos provides expertise to companies on business development and strategy as well as implementation of results-management initiatives and MEL systems.
+Juan Carlos also guides the work of Alegre Associates' global network of talented and dedicated M&E professionals.